RustMagazine/rustmagazine/content/issue-4/how-tokio-schedule-tasks.md

 In production, I found a strange problem.
 Whenever compaction requests increased for a table, the flush time would spike even though flush and compaction run in different thread pools and have no direct relationship.
 Why did they affect each other?

 # Analysis
 To investigate the root cause, we need to understand Tokio's task scheduling mechanism.
-Tokio is event-driven, users submit tasks via `spawn`, then Tokio's scheduler decides how to execute them, most of time using a multi-threaded scheduler.
+Tokio is an event-driven, non-blocking I/O platform for writing asynchronous applications, users submit tasks via `spawn`, then Tokio's scheduler decides how to execute them, most of time using a multi-threaded scheduler.

 Multi-threaded scheduler dispatches tasks to a fixed thread pool, each worker thread has a local run queue to save pending tasks.
 When starts, each worker thread will enter a loop to sequentially fetch and execute tasks in its run queue.
 Without a strategy, this scheduling can easily become imbalanced.
 Tokio uses work stealing to address this - when a worker's run queue is empty, it tries to "steal" tasks from other workers' queues to execute.